 For more mileage, there’s also the White Pine Lake Trail, which is just under 8 miles for a round trip.
 Don’t forget to bring a little cash for the $3.00 day-use fee.
 If you haven’t had your fill, continue up Logan Canyon past Beaver Mountain up to the pass above Bear Lake.
 The shimmering turquoise waters nicely complement the short nature hike you’ll find at the summit.

 Sandstone hoodoos, fins, and arches define the unique landscape of Southern Utah’s Cedar Breaks National Monument.
 The topography is such that the park features optimum wildflower habitat: sizable bowl nearly 3 miles wide with an elevation around 10,000 feet.
 The height and topography of this landscape creates a perfect stage for showcasing a short but vibrant wildflower season.
-The monument hosts a wildflower festival for two weeks in early July to help visitors identify and appreciate the region’s impressive array of wildflower species.
 You can spy lupine, phlox, bluebells, columbines, blue flax, and more.
 The beauty of the red rocks offers a dramatic backdrop to the profusion of colors in this area.

 The Alpine Pond Nature Trail is an easy to moderate hike that loops through forest and meadows with stunning views of red rock.
 The Spectra Point Trail is a short but moderate hike to view hoodoos, meadows, and of course, wildflowers.
 Keep your eyes open for ancient bristlecone pines, some are older than 1,000 years!